genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/02_options/01_using-wsl.md

 ### Install Docker Desktop for Windows

-For your database, you could run Aerospike or Postgres in Docker, using Docker for Windows integration with WSL2.
+For your database, you could also run Aerospike or Postgres in Docker, using Docker for Windows integration with WSL2.
 For instructions, [check here](https://docs.docker.com/docker-for-windows/).
 For a download, [click here](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).